brocklab/Drug-Response-Dynamics-Model-Calibration/README.md

 corresponds to the cell number curve in column B of the cell number curve file, the next cell down should have the value corresponding to column C, and so on.
 The values required for the conditions file are:

-1.The number of replicates in the data set
+1. The number of replicates in the data set

-2.The date and time that corresponds to 0 elapsed time in the cell number curves 3.The date and time at which the final treatment started for this set of experimental replicates 4.For each replicate, whetherthat replicate ever restarted proliferation during the experiment in Boolean –0 if the replicate never recovered the ability to proliferate after treatment, 1 if it started growing
+2. The date and time that corresponds to 0 elapsed time in the cell number curves

+3. The date and time at which the final treatment started for this set of experimental replicates

+4. For each replicate, whetherthat replicate ever restarted proliferation during the experiment in Boolean –0 if the replicate never recovered the ability to proliferate after treatment, 1 if it started growing

-5.The proliferation delay (tr) value for each replicate that did recover 6.Lower and upper bounds as well as initial guesses for each parameter; since the parameters function slightly differently in each model, they can be specified separately for each.
+5. The proliferation delay (tr) value for each replicate that did recover

+6. Lower and upper bounds as well as initial guesses for each parameter; since the parameters function slightly differently in each model, they can be specified separately for each.
 The bounds are generally determined based on the limits of physical or mathematical possibility:  the resistant fraction fralways has a lower bound of 0 and an upper bound of 1, for example, while the growth rate grhas a lower bound based on the limit of what can be detected in the 600 hour time frame of these experiments and an upper bound set several times higher than the maximum growth rate I’ve ever observed in these cell lines.